codex-academy/SortAndSearch/pages/nodes_and_pointers.md

 ## Nodes and pointers applied

-We can start to create a `Node` object that can contain some data and points to another `Node` object.
-Does that sound feasible?

-So in effect we are creating a list of inter-connected Objects where the one Object points to the next object.
+How about creating a `Node` object that can contain some data and points to another `Node` object.
+So in effect creating a list of inter-connected Objects where the one Object points to the next object.

 Let's try it out: